 In partnership with Henrico County, the Crisis Receiving Center (CRC) at St. Joseph’s Villa will be the first facility of its kind in Central Virginia, designed to provide immediate help and link 100% of youth to the next appropriate level of care within 23 hours.

 The primary goal of the CRC is to divert inpatient hospitalization and reduce the community’s reliance on seeking behavioral healthcare in hospital emergency departments.
 Open 24/7 for walk-in for service, the CRC will provide rapid and comprehensive assessment, crisis intervention services, and linkages to resources that would allow individuals to be treated in their own community.
 While the CRC offers a “no wrong door” approach for anyone to access mental health care, services are tailored to youth.
-Because admission to the CRC cannot extend beyond 23 hours, it is not a bed-based program.
+Because admissions to the CRC will not extend beyond 23 hours, it is not a bed-based program.

 Dedicated mental health professionals will provide the appropriate assessments and referrals, and ensure smooth transitions to community-based providers.
 Staffing structure for the CRC will include registered nurses, licensed mental health professionals, family support partners, direct support professionals, case managers, clinical supervisors, and psychiatric prescribers, with telehealth options available.